validatedpatterns/docs/content/patterns/regional-dr/_index.md

 ## Installation
-This patterns is designed to be installed in an Openshift cluster which will work as the control plane for the rest of Openshift clusters.
-The controller cluster will not execute the applications or store any data from them, but it will work as the control panel for the interconnection of active-passive clusters, coordinating their communication and orchestrating when and where an application is going to be deployed.
+This patterns is designed to be installed in an Openshift cluster which will work as the orchestrator for the other clusters involved.
+The Adanced Cluster Manager installed will neither run the applications nor store any data from them, but it will take care of the plumbing of the various clusters involved, coordinating their communication and orchestrating when and where an application is going to be deployed.

 As part of the pattern configuration, the administrator needs to define both clusters installation details as would be done using the Openshift-installer